 The first words of a telephone conversation are said by the person called; a simple hello or a company’s formal greeting will suffice.
 The goal is to let the caller know that the line is up and that the caller can state the reason for their call.

 Before the 2000s, it was common for the caller to introduce himself for private telephone calls.
 Nowadays, you usually know the caller is for personal calls because you can see the number or name displayed.
 An introduction of the caller is therefore no longer necessary for private calls.

-In business contexts, it still often happens that the caller is unknown.
-After a short greeting, it is then the caller’s task to introduce himself and his concern.
+In business contexts, it still often happens that the caller ID is unknown.
+After you greet the person politely, it is then the caller’s task to introduce himself and his concern.

 Katie Holmes is a senior author at everyday-courtesy.com with over 15 years of experience in marketing and psychology.
 As a freelance consultant, she also supports companies and executives in overcoming communication challenges.
 Katie is a passionate digital nomad working on her first book on the art of communication.